markivanugalino/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Mark Ugalino is a graduate researcher at the National Institute of Physics, University of the Philippines Diliman.
-His main research interests are on stellar & planetary astronomy, partial differential equations, and fluid modelling.
+His main research interests are on stellar & planetary astronomy, partial differential equations, and computational physics.
+Writing poems and short literary works are his ways of exploring the intersection of the sciences and humanities.